Workers’ compensation exists to outline the benefits that injured employees may be entitled to, and…

 Inversely, wrongful death suits are complex, uncertain, and require a longer timeframe for payment.
 They can require a significant amount of time to negotiate or litigate, and families often need money right away for final expenses, living expenses, mortgage payments and more—and many grieving families are often simply unable to wait it out to get a bigger payout that might or might not come following a loved one’s death.

-At Koszdin, Fields, Sherry & Katz, our Los Angeles workers compensation lawyers understand what you’re going through.
+At Koszdin, Fields & Sherry, our Los Angeles workers compensation lawyers understand what you’re going through.
 Contact us following the death of your loved one to determine the best steps moving forward with your death benefit claim and weigh the legal options that are available to you as a survivor or dependant.